Coro agent specifications

 Requirement Specification

-Operating System macOS 11.0 (Big Sur) and later.
+Operating System macOS 12.0 (Monterey) and later.

-System Resources - 600 MB free disk space.
+System resources 600 MB free disk space.

-- A stable internet connection.
+A stable internet connection.

 Linux